Select Page

 Providing access to individuals with disabilities is a university-wide responsibility.
 Even student organizations need to consider accessibility and should be prepared to respond to requests for disability accommodations.
 Join us for an overview of common accessibility needs along with best practices, strategies and resources for student leaders and advisors to consider when planning activities and programs that are facilitated by student organizations.

-Tracey has a Masters in Educational Administration from Texas A&M University and has been working in Disability Resources for over 15 years.
+Tracey Foreman has a Masters in Educational Administration from Texas A&M University and has been working in Disability Resources for over 15 years.
 She currently serves as an Assistant Director in TAMU Disability Resources where she is an Access Coordinator for students in the Health Science Center and the College of Geosciences.
 She also serves on the department leadership team; supervises the Assistive Technology Services area and participates in a variety of campus committees and liaison roles.
 Tracey has consulted with various student organizations on proactively planning for accessibility and how to respond to specific accessibility requests.
 She also serves as a student organization advisor.

 Accessibility for online meetings, events and presentations